Explanation User Interfaces: A Systematic Literature Review

-Table \ref{tab:user_study} categorises the various study methods used to evaluate XUIs.
+categorises the various study methods used to evaluate XUIs.
 Controlled experiments are the most frequent ones, highlighting the importance of rigorous, systematic evaluation under controlled conditions.
 This method allows researchers to isolate specific factors and measure their impact on user interaction with XUIs.
 Additionally, interviews and usability studies are frequently utilised, highlighting the focus on user perspectives and ensuring that the interfaces remain practical and accessible.

-Moving onto the metrics, illustrated in Table \ref{tab:user_metrics}, \textit{trust} stands out as a central metric, indicating that fostering user confidence in AI systems is a key priority for XUI developers. \textit{Usability} and \textit{workload} are close behind, emphasizing the importance of ensuring the interface is easy to use and does not overwhelm the user. \textit{Perceived effectiveness} and \textit{satisfaction} suggest an interest in understanding users' perceptions of how well the system supports their needs. \Cref{tab:metrics_refs} shows the most popular metrics.
-Collectively, these metrics underscore the importance of designing XUIs that not only enhance explainability but also encourage practical adoption in real-world applications. \acp{XUI} should, in fact, be designed to inspire trust, remain user-friendly, and avoid overwhelming users with excessive complexity.
+Moving onto the \revi{evaluation constructs,} illustrated in \cref{tab:user_metrics}, \textit{trust} stands out as central, indicating that fostering user confidence in AI systems is a key priority for XUI developers. \textit{Usability} and \textit{workload} are close behind, emphasizing the importance of ensuring the interface is easy to use and does not overwhelm the user. \textit{Perceived effectiveness} and \textit{satisfaction} suggest an interest in understanding users' perceptions of how well the system supports their needs. \Cref{tab:metrics_refs} shows the most popular \revi{evaluation constructs}.
+Collectively, these constructs underscore the importance of designing XUIs that not only enhance explainability but also encourage practical adoption in real-world applications. \acp{XUI} should, in fact, be designed to inspire trust, remain user-friendly, and avoid overwhelming users with excessive complexity.

-It is worth noting that, despite the importance of transparency in explainability research, this metric has only been explicitly assessed in eight studies, suggesting that current research in \acp{XUI} should place greater emphasis on incorporating transparency metrics into evaluations.
+It is worth noting that, despite the importance of transparency in explainability research, \revi{it} has only been explicitly assessed in eight studies, suggesting that current research in \acp{XUI} should place greater emphasis on incorporating transparency \revi{constructs} into evaluations.

-\subsection{Tailoring XUI Evaluation Methods to User Groups}
+\subsubsection{\revi{Tailoring XUI Evaluation Methods to User Groups}}